-H5Ocork Semantics
+H5Odisable_mdc_flushes Semantics

-H5Ocork(object_id) is used to cork a specific object in the metadata cache, preventing its metadata entries from being flushed to storage.
+H5Odisable_mdc_flushes(object_id) is used to disable flushes for a specific object in the metadata cache.
 When it is called on an object identifier:

 Only identifiers that refer to HDF5 objects (datasets, groups, named datatypes) can be passed to the function.

-All cache entries for the object will be marked as "corked" in the metadata cache.
-Any newly created cache entries for the object will be marked as "corked" on creation.
+All cache entries for the object will be marked as "flushes disabled" in the metadata cache.
+Any newly created cache entries for the object will be marked on creation.

 No cache entries for the object will be flushed to storage by the cache's LRU policy.

-Clean entries for corked objects can still be evicted from the cache.
+Clean entries for flush disabled objects can still be evicted from the cache.

 Flushing of the object's cache entries to storage must be performed manually by the user with the H5Oflush(), H5Dflush(), H5Gflush(), H5Tflush(), or H5Fflush() calls.

-An object will remain corked until explicitly uncorked using the H5Ouncork() function, except as described below.
+Flushes will be disabled for an object until explicitly changed using the H5Oenable_mdc_flushes() function, except as described below.

-When a corked object is closed, all its cache entries will be marked as "uncorked" as part of the closing process.
+When an object with disabled flushes is closed, the "flushes disabled" flag will be removed from all its cache entries as a part of the closing process.

-Calling H5Ocork() on an identifier that does not refer to an object (e.g., a property list or file identifier) is considered an error.
+Calling the function on an identifier that does not refer to an object (e.g., a property list or file identifier) is considered an error.
 Like any other HDF5 error, this will return a negative error code.

-Calling H5Ocork() on an object that has been corked is considered an error.
+Calling the function on an object that has already been marked as "flushes disabled" is considered an error.
 This will return a negative error code.

 The call must be used carefully to avoid running out of memory.
 Neglecting to flush large amounts of metadata could cause the cache to become large enough to consume all memory.